The two famous authors and great friends had two very different perspectives when it came to writing and having a drink.

-The classic and autumnal applejack drink is featured in ‘The Sun Also Rises’ and is quite tasty.
+The classic applejack drink is featured in ‘The Sun Also Rises’ and is quite tasty.

 The late senator first read ‘For Whom the Bell Tolls’ when he was 12 years old, and the book’s hero, Robert Jordan, became an enduring role model.